Sunday, October 28, 2012

-I enjoyed this more than 'Rose'.
+I enjoyed this more than Rose.
 It didn't feel quite so rushed.
-In fact it feels like it was deliberately meant to be a slower episode designed to let the characters of both the Doctor and Rose breath a little as a result both Christopher Eccleston and Billie Piper seem to shine a little more.
+It feels like it was deliberately meant to be a slower episode designed to let the characters of both the Doctor and Rose breathe a little as a result both Christopher Eccleston and Billie Piper seem to shine a little more.

 I like the fact that Rose herself doesn't just take everything in without shock or questioning.
 Her reaction to being in a room full of alien aliens whilst watching the world about to be destroyed seems pretty real to me: you'd freak out a bit.
 The questions that you'd have running through your mind.
 The shock of seeing all these new, strange things.
 Human beings find changing schools hard enough, let alone jumping five billion years into the future to drink cocktails with weird aliens.

 It's nice to see Doctor Who do a wide and wonderful selection of aliens too, even if almost none of them get much of a chance to be anything but moving costumes.
-There's a nice little blue alien plumber called Raffalo (Beccy Armory) who gets a chance to show us how nice Rose is compared with a lot of the guests on board : they actually talk.
+There's a nice little blue alien plumber called Raffalo (Beccy Armory) who gets a chance to show us how nice Rose is compared with a lot of the guests onboard.
 Unfortunately I think she then gets bumped off.
 I'd like to think she isn't actually killed but imprisoned somewhere but based on what happens elsewhere I suspect not.

-Cassandra's fate reminds me that the recent controversy over the Doctor's decision to let Solomon die isn't quite the one off event the people seem to think.
+Cassandra's fate reminds me that the recent controversy over the Doctor's decision to let Solomon die isn't quite the one-off event the people seem to think.
 People with bad memories I assume.
-Rose event explicitely asks the Doctor to help.
+Rose even explicitly asks the Doctor to help.
 But he doesn't because he's angry.
 Both Rose and the viewers learn something about the Doctor then.
 I'm not sure Rose ever really takes it on board.

 It ends with a lovely little coda and talk of chips.
 The Doctor explains to Rose that he is the last of the Time Lords, mentions a War than his people lost but ignores Rose's 'against who' question.
 It's a nice end to a nice episode.